Congo, Democratic Republic 2019

 Observatoire de la Liberte de la Presse en Afrique

-To defend press freedom during the electoral process.
-The program will investigate abuses against independent journalists, publish communiqués on its website, and monitor the trials of journalists.
-It will also provide free legal aid, open an emergency line for journalists at risk, convene a two-day meeting on journalism ethics, hold a workshop on access to Internet, and organize press forums on the electoral process.
+To defend press freedom during the electoral cycle.
+The grantee will investigate abuses against independent journalists, publish statements on its website, and monitor the trials of journalists.
+It will also provide free legal aid, maintain an emergency line for journalists in danger, convene a two-day meeting on journalism ethics, hold a workshop on the role and challenges of digital journalism, and organize press forums on the electoral process.

 Defending the Civil, Human, and Political Rights of Persons with Disabilities